 - Annual catches of greenlip abalone for the Central Zone Abalone Fishery have been stable at about 47 tonnes per year since the total allowable commercial catch of about 48 tonnes was set in 1994.
-Prior to 1990, the average annual catch was about 44 tonnes, which includes the maximum recorded catch of about 84 tonnes in 1989 (Mayfield and Ferguson 2015). - Annual catches and catch rates of greenlip abalone since 1979 have varied between years and between the Western Spencer Gulf and Cowell spatial assessment unit (see Appendix C).
-Between 2004 and 2008, annual catches were less than 0.5 tonnes for Western Spencer Gulf and no catch was recorded between 2008 and 2013.
-Annual catches within the Cowell spatial assessment unit (see Appendix C) were 43.1 tonnes in 2006 and 26.6 tonnes in 2008 (Mayfield et al. 2008, Mayfield et al. 2014).
-Abalone fishing was closed in this spatial assessment unit in 2010 (Mayfield et al. 2014).

-- Annual catches of blacklip abalone for the Central Zone Abalone Fishery have been stable at about 8 tonnes per year since 2006 but are at their lowest levels since 1986.
+Prior to 1990, the average annual catch was about 44 tonnes, which includes the maximum recorded catch of about 84 tonnes in 1989 (Mayfield and Ferguson 2015). - Annual catches and catch rates of greenlip abalone since 1979 have varied between years and between the East Yorke Peninsula and South Yorke Peninsula spatial assessment units (Appendix C).
+Between 2004 and 2014 annual catches were between 1 and 10 tonnes for East Yorke Peninsula and less than 0.5 tonnes in South Yorke Peninsula.
+In 2014, the annual catch was about 3 tonnes for East Yorke Peninsula, and less than 0.1 tonnes for South Yorke Peninsula (Mayfield and Ferguson 2015). - Annual catches of blacklip abalone for the Central Zone Abalone Fishery have been stable at about 8 tonnes per year since 2006 but are at their lowest levels since 1986.
 The total allowable commercial catch for blacklip abalone has been sequentially reduced from 14.1 tonnes in 2004 to 9.9 tonnes in 2005 and 8.1 tonnes from 2006 (40 per cent reduction).
-Catch rates have decreased since 2009 and in 2014 the catch rate was 13 per cent below the average value from 1990 to 2009 (Mayfield and Ferguson 2015). - There has been no catch of blacklip abalone in the Cowell and Western Spencer Gulf spatial assessment units (see Appendix C) since 1996 (Mayfield et al. 2014).
+Catch rates have decreased since 2009 and in 2014 the catch rate was 13 per cent below the average value from 1990 to 2009 (Mayfield and Ferguson 2015). - Annual catches and catch rates of blacklip abalone since 1979 have varied between years and between the East Yorke Peninsula and South Yorke Peninsula spatial assessment units (see Appendix C).
+Between 2004 and 2014 annual catches were less than 0.2 tonnes for East Yorke Peninsula and less than 0.3 tonnes in South Yorke Peninsula.
+In 2014, there was no annual catch for South Yorke Peninsula and about 0.02 tonnes for the East Yorke Peninsula (Mayfield and Ferguson 2015).